ericbulloch/kwmd/tools/sqlmap.md

 ## Examples

+The sqlmap tool if really effective at testing forms to see if one of the parameters is vulnerable to sql injection.

 ### With Sample Request

 When I see a login form and I want to test if it vulnerable to a sql injection attack, I'll capture a login request using the developer toolbar or Burp.
 I'll copy that request to a file and name it `request.txt`.
 The sqlmap tool will take care of the rest.
 Here is a sample request that I have saved in the `request.txt` file: